-With your new budget in place from the tip above, you should know where you can start cutting back on spending so you can save money.
+With your new budget in place from the tip above, you should know where to start cutting back on spending to save money.

-Use that money you save, along with the Emergency Fund Tracker in our Budget Binder to help you build that $1,000 fund.
+Use that money you save and the Emergency Fund Tracker in our Budget Binder to help you build that $1,000 fund.

 Emergency Fund: How Much Is Enough??